Skip to main content

 Jump Squats for Lifters: The Under-Prescribed Plyometric With the Best Evidence Base

-Six to eight weeks of 2-3 weekly jump-squat sessions produces 5-12% vertical jump improvement, 1-4% sprint speed, and 1.5-3% hip bone-density gains — effects bigger than most supplements.
+Six to eight weeks of 2-3 weekly jump-squat sessions produces roughly 5-9% vertical jump improvement, 1-4% sprint speed, and meaningful hip bone-density gains in postmenopausal women who pair it with high-impact training — effects that compare well with most supplements.
 Here is the 8-week progression for adults who lift but don’t jump, plus the patellar-tendon flag that ends a session.

 Share: 𝕏 f in